Dense 3D Face Correspondence: Results and Analysis

 \subsection{Face Recognition}

-Face is considered as one of the most important biometrics due to its non-intrusive nature.
 3D face recognition has addressed many shortcomings of its counterpart in the 2D domain~\cite{mian2007}.
 We consider this application apt to test the quality of the presented algorithms.
 Note that our main aim is to evaluate our proposed correspondence and model fitting algorithms as opposed to presenting a face recognition system \textit{per se}.

-We follow the FRGC protocols of face recognition and include only one scan of each individual (466 in total) in the gallery.
+\textbf{FRGCv2 Dataset}: We follow the FRGCv2 protocols\cite{phillips2005} of face recognition and include only one scan of each individual (466 in total) in the gallery.
 To demonstrate the effectiveness of our K3DM Augmentation algorithm, we construct a dense correspondence model on the first available neutral scans of the first 200 identities of FRGCv2 dataset.
 The constructed model is then augmented with first available neutral scans of the remaining 266 identities of the database using Algorithm~\ref{Algo:DM_Augment}.
-The gallery set now contains the first available neutral expression scans of the 466 identities of FRGCv2.
 The probe set consists of the remaining (3,541) scans of all identities.
 Note that there is only one scan per identity for 56 individuals in the dataset.
 All of these identities appear only in the gallery.
-Furthermore, a quick inspection of the database reveals that two persons have been allotted duplicate identities.
-Identity number \textit{04637} and \textit{04638} belong to the same person and similarly \textit{04643} and \textit{04783} belong to the same person.
-The latter has been acknowledged by FRGCv2 dataset providers~\cite{queirolo2010}.
-Since, both persons have a total of six and five scans only, merging their identities does not effect the face recognition results.
-In order to report consistent comparisons with the state-of-the-art, we did not correct this error.
 The complete dataset was further classified into ``neutral'' and ``non-neutral'' expression subclasses following the protocol outlined in~\cite{mian2008} to evaluate the effects of expressions on deformable model fitting and face recognition.